 - After four hours, add tomatoes, garam masala and water.
 Cook on high for another hour or until the meat is tender.

-*I used goat stew meat because that’s what I had, but other cuts with bone will also taste great.
-Typically we get a leg cut into pieces.

-[Version C] - After four hours, add tomatoes, garam masala and water.
-Cook on high for another hour or until the meat is tender.

-- you can use goat stew meat or another cuts with the bone in will also taste great.
+- you can use boneless or bone-in goat stew meat.
 Typically we get goat leg cut into pieces.